expanding the science of river ecology

 I am from Colombia (South America), where I obtained a B.S. in Environmental Engineering and M.S. in Environmental Engineering from the National University of Colombia, Palmira campus.
 Before coming to MSU, I worked in professional positions studying marine organisms and ecosystems from a spatial approach.
 Previous work includes studying the effect of climate change on the spatial distribution of commercial fishes in the Colombian Pacific Ocean, detecting algal blooms in the Colombian Caribbean Sea using remote sensing and GIS tools, and evaluating ecosystem health in coastal zones.

-At Mississippi State University I am investigating the drivers influencing the spatial distribution of the Serrasalmidae family (pacus and piranhas) in the Amazon basin river.
-I am especially interested in exploring the relationship between flooded forest characteristics and environmental change with spatial aggregation patterns and diversity of frugivorous fish species.
+At Mississippi State University, I investigated the drivers influencing the spatial distribution of the Serrasalmidae family (pacus and piranhas) in the Amazon basin river.
+I explored the relationship between flooded forest characteristics and environmental change with spatial aggregation patterns and the diversity of frugivorous fish species.
 In the future, I would like to keep investigating macroecological patterns of freshwater and marine species.

 Laura Horowitz (M.S. student)